mathieu-benoit/acm-workshop/content/onlineboutique/deploy-onlineboutique.md

 Here, we are removing the upstream `Namespace` resource as we already defined it in a previous section while configuring the associated Config Sync's `RepoSync` setup.
 {{% /notice %}}

-You could browse the files in the `~/$ONLINE_BOUTIQUE_DIR_NAME/upstream/base` folder, along with the `Namespace`, `Deployment` and `Service` resources for the OnlineBoutique apps, you could see the  `VirtualService` resource which will allow to establish the Ingress Gateway routing to the OnlineBoutique app.
+You could browse the files in the `~/$ONLINE_BOUTIQUE_DIR_NAME/upstream/base` folder, along with the `Namespace`, `Deployment` and `Service` for the OnlineBoutique apps, you could see the  `VirtualService` resource which will allow to establish the Ingress Gateway routing to the OnlineBoutique app.
 The `spec.hosts` value is `"*"` but in the following part you will replace this value by the actual DNS of the OnlineBoutique solution (i.e. `ONLINE_BOUTIQUE_INGRESS_GATEWAY_HOST_NAME`) defined in a previous section.

 ## Define Staging namespace overlay